 Algonquins of Barriere Lake

-For more information about the Algonquins of Barriere Lake, measures adopted by the federal government to support the Algonquins of Barriere Lake and issues that characterize this community, please read the following information capsules:
+For more information about the Algonquins of Barriere Lake, the measures adopted by the federal government to support the Algonquins of Barriere Lake and the issues that touch this community, please read the following information capsules:

 - Community profile

 - The 1991 Trilateral Agreement

 - The Memorandum of Mutual Intent of 1997

 - Appointment of a Third-party Manager for the Federal Funding Agreement